nealey/homepage/content/slow/index.md

 and then after a short break,
 we have another hour of the harder or faster tunes.

-If you are an experienced musician, you are welcome to join us and work on ornaments, harmonies and variations.
+Experienced musicians
+might enjoy the opportunity to work on harmonies and variations, or even to get to know familiar tunes played slowly.
 We'll play each tune three to five times, and the first time through a tune we stick to the basic tune, so people have a chance to pick it up by ear.